zhenweilin/cuLoRADS/config.md

 # uncomment and adjust the following line if the expected base URL of your website is something like [www.thebase.com/yourproject/]
 # please do read the docs on deployment to avoid common issues: https://franklinjl.org/workflow/deploy/#deploying_your_website
-prepath = "cuLoRADS"  # Set to "cuLoRADS" for online deployment
+prepath = ""  # Set to "cuLoRADS" for online deployment

 # Add here files or directories that should be ignored by Franklin, otherwise
 # these files might be copied and, if markdown, processed by Franklin which